Dev-Icaro/MyCashAPI/README.md

     - Run the command "npx sequelize db:migrate" to perform all migrations to the database.
     - Run the command "npm run start" to start the API.

-The API will be available at http://localhost:{PORT FROM .ENV FILE} or http://localhost:8080.
+The API will be available at port configured on .env or http://localhost:8080.

 # 📚 Routes